adhvayjagadeesh/DFT---Machine-Learning/README.md

 Practically, joint-tuning fails because of dimensionality.
 If we have 4 models with 5 hyperparameters each, individual tuning requires solving four separate 5-dimensional optimization problems (manageable).
 Joint-tuning combines them into a single 20-dimensional problem.
 The probability of tuning and finding a decent dip in the loss function (input: n-dimension-hyperparameters, output: squared error) is very low, so very likely, we would land somewhere mediocre instead of that perfect cancellation dip.

 Individual-tuning, does not increase the dimensionality of the search space so tuning will be more likely to find a very good dip in loss function for each model (because of the reduced search space), which correlate to maybe a decent dip in the ensemble loss function when putting them toghether.
 Individual-tuning usually yields a better real-world ensemble.

-## Optimizing weights

-We optimize weights by having